Cookies and External Content

 Research Summary

-Research interests center on applied microeconometric policy evaluation using geospatial and survey data.
-Planned work examines how security provision and policy interventions shape economic activity in conflict-affected and developing economies, with a particular emphasis on subnational analysis and satellite-based measures of economic activity.
+My research examines applied microeconometric policy evaluation using geospatial and survey data.
+I am particularly interested in how security provision and public policy shape economic activity in conflict-affected and developing economies, with an emphasis on subnational analysis and satellite-based measures of local economic performance.

 library(benjaminko.ch)